RandomSearch18/a-level-project/docs/readme.md

 ##### Connecting the graph to the OSM data

 I wanted to see how the graph data corresponds to OSM nodes and tags.
+I noticed that graph nodes are indexed based on what looked like their OSM node IDs, so I tried looking up some nodes from my region in my graph, using osm.org as a reference.
+However, the node I checked didn't seem to be present in my graph, which was purplexing.

 ![](assets/sprint-1/my-first-graph-3.png)